 Over the years, the Klanns have raised many crops: potatoes, alfalfa hay, radish seed, peppermint for oil, Echinacea, St. John's wort, carrot seed, ryegrass and Kentucky bluegrass seed.
-Currently, they raise Kentucky bluegrass seed, and alfalfa seed.
+Currently, they raise Kentucky bluegrass seed and use winter peas as a rotational crop.
 They also raise DNS wheat, 2-row spring barley, and spring rye for malting.

 In 2011, Seth and Sally purchased the original Seth Luelling homestead that had been out of the family for over 60 years, and began farming as Mecca Grade Growers.
 Brad, Seth, and Travis (Katie's husband) are now farming 1080 irrigated acres utilizing mostly overhead pivot irrigation.
 The farm uses GPS guidance technology in its tractors, pivots, and spray applications.

 Seven generations have grown up farming in the state of Oregon.
 Seth and Sally's sons Jet, Silas, and Cash, are currently the 8th generation of Oregon farmers.